How Do You Ground a Light Switch without a Ground Wire?

 Push it back into electrical junction box

 Once you’ve coiled up the ground wire and put the connector over the right end of it, you’ll need to push the necessary ground wire back into the junction box on the room interior wall of the house.
-Make sure not to touch any other parts of this circuit while doing this.
-The tight the screws.
+Secure the connections and push the wires back into the junction box.
+Tighten the device mounting screws.

 What if my light switch does not have a ground wire?

-If your light switch does not have a ground wire, you should replace it with a GFCI protection device to prevent dangerous overloads and charges.
-But some periferals doesn’t need to be grounded.
+If your light switch does not have a ground wire, you should protect the circuit with a GFCI breaker or upstream GFCI receptacle.
+However, some fixtures do not require grounding if they are non-metallic.
 Like, you can easily install light fixture without a ground wire.

-If you do not have any grounded plugs nearby, you can purchase a replacement ungrounded plug from most hardware stores or home improvement stores.
+If you do not have any grounded plugs nearby, you can consult a licensed electrician to upgrade your wiring.
 Finally, always replace an outdated light switch with one that has been wired properly for safety purposes.

 Hook up the light without a ground wire

 To hook up light without a ground wire, you will need to find the ground wire first.
-You can attach the ground wire to a metal part of your light fixture, making sure there is no voltage on it.
+You can install a GFCI device to provide protection on ungrounded circuits.

 Attach the ground wire to the mounting screw